Doughty makes 8 3s as No. 17 Auburn beats Tennessee 85-63 - WHIZ News

 BIG PICTURE

-Auburn: This marks just the fourth 25-win season in program history for the tigers, and now three of those have come under coach Bruce Pearl. … The Tigers won their ninth road game, which had been tied for most in the SEC away from home, with Kentucky and Florida at eight. … The Tigers dominated in the paint, outscoring the Vols’ 30-16 edge and on the boards (42-26).
+Auburn: This marks just the fourth 25-win season in program history for the Tigers, and three of those have come under Pearl. … The Tigers won their ninth road game, which had been tied for most in the SEC away from home, with Kentucky and Florida at eight. … The Tigers dominated in the paint, outscoring the Vols by a 30-16 edge and on the boards (42-26).

 Tennessee: The Vols will head to Nashville needing a strong performance to push themselves off the bubble for the NCAA Tournament.
-But coach Rick Barnes will lose only one senior off this team in Bowden, and he has a pair of five-star recruits coming in this fall in a recruiting class ranked fifth nationally.
+Barnes will lose only one senior from this team, Bowden, and he has a pair of five-star recruits coming in this fall in a recruiting class ranked fifth nationally.

 UP NEXT